toshiakisan1127/kafka-redis-playground/README.md

 ---

-**Ready to explore modern event-driven architecture with Amazon Corretto?** ☕🚀
+**Ready to explore modern event-driven architecture with multi-producer/consumer patterns?** ☕🚀